Pierre Peschier

-Pierre Peschier (1 November 1739 - 16 January 1812) was a Danish merchant.
+Pierre Peschier (1 November 1739 – 16 January 1812) was a Danish merchant.
 He founded a successful trading house in Copenhagen in 1768 which later fell victim to the economic crisis of the 1800s and closed in 1815.
 Peschier's former home at Holmens Kanal in Copenhagen, now known as the Peschier House, is part of Danske Bank's headquarters.

 Early life

 Peschier was born in Geneva in 1739 to Pierre Peschier and Marguerite Blisson.
 His father was a pharmacist.
 He apprenticed as a merchant and working in Portugal, the Netherlands and England in 1765-68 where he achieved a great knowledge of international trade, especially with respect to East Indian colonial goods.

 Successful years in Denmark

 In 1768, he was called to Denmark by Frédéric de Coninck for whom he worked for some years before establishing his own trading house.
 He was naturalized in 1776.
-Peschier mainly traded in grain but also but was also very active in trade with colonial goods from East India on the Russian market.
+Peschier mainly traded in grain but was also very active in trade with colonial goods from East India on the Russian market.
 He was considered Asiatic Company's best customer.
 He generated average sales of DKK 2 million during his best years but twice had to apply for court receivership due to the baldness with which he managed his affairs.
 His quick come back were no doubt partly due to support from the state.
 He had close ties to finance minister Ernst von Schimmelmann who provided him with advance payments in return for his advice to the government.